nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-05-08-my-unity-resolveof-ninja/index.md

 resourceType: blog
 slug: my-unity-resolveof-ninja
 aliases:
   - /blog/my-unity-resolveof-ninja
 tags:
   - code
   - codeproject
   - tools
   - wpf
 categories:
   - code-and-complexity
-coverImage: metro-binary-vb-128-link-4-1.png
+preview: metro-binary-vb-128-link-4-1.png
 ---

 I have been attempting to integrate the Unity Application Block into my website to allow me to share the same base object code between a WPF and an ASP.NET application.
 I will let you know how I am getting along later as I am still knee deep in refactoring, but I have found something a little useful.